 General advice : Move out of dangerous area.

-Show this safety data sheet to the doctor in
+Show this safety data sheet to the doctor in attendance.

-attendance.

 Do not leave the victim unattended.

 If inhaled : If unconscious place in recovery position and seek medical advice.

+If symptoms persist, call a physician.

 In case of skin contact : If on skin, rinse well with water.

 If on clothes, remove clothes.

 In case of eye contact : Flush eyes with water as a precaution.

 Remove contact lenses.

 Protect unharmed eye.

 Keep eye wide open while rinsing.

-Legal Stuff: The use of these materials is at your own risk.
-DISCUS and other contributors accept no liability for your reliance on any of these materials.
-Nothing in this document constitutes legal advice.
-We suggest that you consult with your attorney and other subject matter advisors for any specific guidance on legal or regulatory compliance.

-If eye irritation persists, consult a specialist.
-If swallowed

-: Keep respiratory tract clear.
+If eye irritation persists, consult a specialist. : Keep respiratory tract clear.
 Do not give milk or alcoholic beverages.

-Never give anything by mouth to an unconscious
+Never give anything by mouth to an unconscious person.
+If symptoms persist, call a physician.

-person.